clavzno/clavzno/README.md

 pronouns: he/him

-currently a computer sciencce major in software technology student in the philippines
+currently a computer science major in software technology student in the philippines

 basic knowledge in html and css, python